bead.data¶

 Validation utilities for data integrity checks.

-This module provides validation functions beyond Pydantic's built-in validation, including file validation, reference validation, and provenance chain validation.
+Provides functions beyond didactic's built-in validation, including JSONLines-file validation, UUID-reference validation, and provenance-chain validation.

 ValidationReport